hzhou/MyDef_Book/general_page_attr.md

   --> [./t2]
 ```

-In a typical case though, the output module's default is sufficient and we rarely need to specify the type attribute.
+Typically the output module's default is sufficient and we rarely need to specify the type attribute.

 Next we can specify the output directory.
 The default is ".", the current working directory.